nisarul-dev/Foundation-Topbar-WordPress-Nav-Walker/README.md

 ```
 <br>

-`Setp-3:` Add the following html code in your header.php file or wherever you want to place your menu:
+`Setp-3:` Add the following html code in your header.php file or wherever you want to place your menu.
 #### header.php
 ```html
 ...